How to find a living donor

 You also can find a lot of information online.

 Some websites have useful information about living donor transplantation and living donation.
 Others can be wonderful sources of social support.
 In fact, most transplant centers have information about living donor transplantation on their websites.
 Some use social media, too.

-As with any subject, some places on the internet can also have information that isn’t true.
+As with any subject, some places on the Internet can also have information that isn’t true.
 Sometimes, even well-meaning friends unknowingly pass on incorrect information from these sources.
 Knowing what information to trust can be a challenge.
-Always check in with your transplant center staff if you have read or heard anything that leaves you with questions.
+Always check in with your transplant hospital staff if you have read or heard anything that leaves you with questions.

 What will my transplant center teach me?

 The point of living donor transplantation education is simple.
-It is to help you learn about the potential for a living donor transplant and to help you and your family and friends become more comfortable talking about living donor transplantation and organ donation.
+It is to help you learn about the potential for a living donor transplant.
+It also will help you, your family, and friends become more comfortable talking about living donor transplantation and organ donation.
 Getting comfortable with talking about your need for an organ donor is important, because telling your story is where everything starts.

-Once you learn the facts about living donation and transplant, it’s easier to talk about it with others.
+Once you learn the facts, it’s easier to talk with others.